The Best Restaurant Patios In SF

-If you’re looking to spend a night drinking lots of soju and getting loud with friends, all roads lead to the back patio at this modern Korean restaurant in the Inner Sunset.
-There are picnic tables and heaters spread throughout the space, throwback music pumping through the speakers, and bottles of soju flowing all night.
-Throw in fantastic dishes like crunchy ginger sesame soy chicken wings, pork belly glazed with citrus gochujang, and a crispy seafood pancake we want weekly, and you have a place you’ll come back to for birthdays, family dinners, and catch-ups with friends who spontaneously booked a trip to the city for the weekend.
+If you’re looking to spend a night drinking soju and getting loud with friends, all roads lead to the patio at this modern Korean restaurant in the Inner Sunset.
+There are picnic tables and heaters spread throughout the space, and throwback music pumping through the speakers.
+Throw in crunchy ginger sesame soy chicken wings, pork belly glazed with citrus gochujang, and a crispy seafood pancake we want weekly, and you'll want to come back for birthdays, and group catch-ups with friends who spontaneously booked a trip to the city for the weekend.

 photo credit: El Techo de Lolinda

 El Techo is where we go whenever cold margaritas with a city view call out to us.
 This lively yet laidback Mission spot is the ideal rooftop bar: there are umbrellas in case it’s too bright, heaters for when it’s too cold, and also a pretty solid menu of Latin American snacks and larger plates, like some solid fish tacos, chicharrones, and a decent chicken adobo with rice and beans that’s also big enough to share.

 The back patio at this French bistro is filled with wooden booths, and is a place where you'll see just as many four-legged animals as humans.
 On Monday nights you get $10 off a bottle of wine if you bring a dog, which is just another reason to head over for comforting French food.
 They serve brunch and dinner every day—which means whenever the craving for incredible french toast or crab cakes strikes, you can put on shoes and head straight to the charming Cole Valley spot.